vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 With `unsquashfs` we can extract all the files.

 ## Patch the Firmware to get a Root Shell
 The device implements a shell accessible over SSH or internal webserver.
 However, this is not a linux shell but has only limited application-related commands.
 We will now patch this shell to get a linux root shell.
-The device SW is based on Linux and the application is almost completely written in Python.
+The device firmware is based on Linux and the application is almost completely written in Python.

 ### Patching the CPSHELL